Why Does iPhone Keep Asking for Apple ID Password? Here's Why & Fix!

 There's a possibility that Apple is to blame rather than you.
 You'll want to make sure there are green dots next to App Store, Apple ID, iCloud Account & Sign In, iTunes Store, etc. On the System Status page.
 There's nothing you can do if a different colored dot appears (such as yellow or red) until Apple fixes the problem.

 Fix 9.
-Use Advanced Tool to Stop iPhone Asking for Apple ID Password
+Use Advanced Tool to Fix iPhone Asking for Apple ID Password

 If the above methods can't help you, then the professional tool—TunesKit iPhone Unlocker must be your silver lining.
 It can relieve embarrassing situations like iPhone keeps asking for an Apple ID password, factory resetting the iPhone without an Apple ID password, and even erasing iPhone without a password.

-It is a marvelous tool to reset your Apple ID password protection from your phone without any technical knowledge.
+It is a marvelous tool to remove your Apple ID account from your phone without any technical knowledge and fix the iPhone keeps asking fro Apple ID password problem.
 It has been proven to work with the newest iPhone, iPad, iPod touch, and any other older versions.
 TunesKit iPhone Unlocker is guaranteed no matter how your device is disabled or locked or what type of passwords or screen locks it is, it can break them down easily.
 Below we outline the steps needed to use this tool:

 Key Features of TunesKit iPhone Unlocker